-For example, Pat Schnably, VP of Marketing & Communications at UUG, frequently uses Scout to assess market share, particularly how they stack up against their biggest competitors.
+For example, Pat Schnably, VP of Marketing & Communications at UUG, frequently uses our Analytics Platform to assess market share, particularly how they stack up against their biggest competitors.
 Not only can Pat see how United Urology is performing compared to other urology providers in the area, but she can also evaluate how UUG’s incoming referral volumes and revenues are trending over time.

 She can then cross-reference the outreach efforts being tracked in Ascend by the physician relations team.
 Spikes in referral volume, or patients coming in from first-time referrers, can often be directly correlated to increased outreach activities in the time leading up to those referrals.
 Downward trends in referral patterns can also be spotted in Scout and shared with the liaison responsible, who can then reach out to address the physician’s needs.

 This interdepartmental information sharing enabled by Marketware product’s have been a key advantage for UUG, and has allowed them to position themselves strategically in new markets as they’ve expanded across the US.

 Growth in your practice is possible, just as it’s been for United Urology Group.
 Consider these tips:

 - When looking for new referral sources, be sure to use available market data to target the right physicians who will best fit your practice

 - Market data, when combined with your practice’s internal data, can give insight into what your physicians might need from your practice, & will help you develop a plan to make your outreach more effective

 - Strategic conversations with your providers will demonstrate that you understand their specific challenges & want to help resolve them